masolimano/maneage/README-hacking.md

 `for-group` file.

 Let's see how this design is implemented.
-When the `./configure` finishes, it makes a `Makefile` in the top directory.
-This Makefile is just a symbolic link to `reproduce/src/make/top.mk`.
+When the `./configure` finishes, it a `Makefile` will be placed in the top directory.
+This `Makefile` is just a symbolic link to `reproduce/src/make/top.mk`.
 Please open and inspect it as we go along here.
 The first step (un-commented line) is to import the local configuration (answers to the questions `./configure` asked you).
 They are defined in the configuration-Makefile `reproduce/config/pipeline/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template).

 The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf`).
-But a sanity check is necessary for situations when the user is not careful (for example has configured the pipeline for group access but forgets to run the pipeline with `./for-group`, or the opposite).
+But to avoid mistakes, a sanity check is necessary to see if Make is being run with the same group settings as the configure script (for example when the pipeline is configured for group access using the `./for-group` script, but Make isn't).
 Therefore we use a Make conditional to define the `all` target based on the group permissions being consistent between the initial configuration and the current run.

 If there is a problem `all` will not depend on anything and will just print a warning to inform you of the problem.
 When the group conditions are fine,